Human Connectome Project: Behavioral testing and measurement

 To understand the relationship between brain connectivity and behavior better, the Human Connectome Project used a reliable and well-validated battery of measures that assess a wide range of human functions.
 The core of its battery is the tools and methods developed by the NIH Toolbox for Assessment of Neurological and Behavioral function.

 Research

+In August 2025, the HCP-Young Adult 2025 Release updated dataset on a new platform called "ConnectomeDB powered by BALSA".
+The main highlights are significant advances in data processing applied to all the functional Magnetic Resonance Imaging (fMRI) data, multi-run FIX (FMRIB's ICA-based Xnoiseifier) for the 3 tesla task fMRI data, and improvements in temporal Independent Component Analysis (ICA) pipelines while aligning with earlier processing packages of the HCP Lifespan projects.
+This contributes to the further exploration of the human brain in a large cohort of healthy young adults.

 The Human Connectome Project has grown into a large group of research teams.
 These teams make use of the style of brain scanning developed by the Project.
 The studies usually include using large groups of participants, scanning many angles of participants' brains, and carefully documenting the location of the structures in each participant's brain.
 Studies affiliated with the Human Connectome Project are currently cataloged by the Connectome Coordination Facility.
 The studies fall into three categories: Healthy Adult Connectomes, Lifespan Connectome Data, and Connectomes Related to Human Disease.
 Under each of these categories are research groups working on specific questions.